Australia PM pushes to end India uranium sales ban

 ($1 = 0.980 Australian Dollars)

-(Additional reporting by James Regan and Lincoln Feast in Sydney and Sonali Paul in Melbourne; Editing by Alistair Scrutton and Alex Richardson)
+(Additional reporting by James Regan and Lincoln Feast in Sydney and Sonali Paul in Melbourne; Editing by)